Arajkho/AbarrnanRajkhowa/README.md

-- 👋 Hi, I’m @AbarrnanRajkhowa working as Lecturer in Computer Science Engineering
+- 👋 Hi, I’m @Arajkho working as Lecturer in Computer Science Engineering
 - 👀 I’m interested in ...
 Data Structure , Algorithm , Machine Learning , NLP
 - 🌱 I’m currently learning ...
 ML and NLP
 - 💞️ I’m looking to collaborate on ...
 Any FOS ML project